(Effective Fall 2020)

-- apply the knowledge, techniques, skills, and modern tools of plastics and polymer technology to narrowly defined plastics engineering technology activities.
+- apply knowledge, techniques, skills and modern tools of mathematics, science, engineering, and technology to solve well-defined engineering problems appropriate to the discipline.

-- conduct standard tests and measurements, and to conduct, analyze, and interpret experiments.
+- conduct standard tests, measurements, and experiments and analyze and interpret the results.

 - function effectively as a member of a technical team.